Kevon Looney: College career

 UCLA rarely called plays for Looney, and his scoring typically came off putbacks, fast breaks, and open shots.
-A natural rebounder, his shooting improved as the season progressed.
+A natural rebounder, Looney's shooting improved as the season progressed.
 After making just nine of 28 of his three-point field goals in the first 24 games, Looney was 11 of 17 in the last seven games of the regular season.
 Still his scoring tapered off, with only one game over 15 points since his career-game at Stanford.
 In the 2015 Pac-12 tournament, Looney exited mid-game after he took an arm to his left cheek during UCLA's quarterfinal win over USC.
-Looney was a game-time decision to play the next day against Arizona, when he was cleared and fitted with a protective mask 90 minutes before the contest.
+He was a game-time decision to play the next day against Arizona, when Looney was cleared and fitted with a protective mask 90 minutes before the contest.
 Though impaired by the mask, Looney played 30 minutes but was limited, finishing below his season averages with only five points and four rebounds.
 The Bruins lost 70–64, but the close match helped them secure a bid into the 2015 NCAA tournament.
 Looney continued to play wearing the mask as UCLA advanced to the Sweet 16 for the second straight season.

 For the season, Looney averaged 11.6 points and led the team with 9.2 rebounds per game, finishing with 15 double-doubles.
 Among all freshmen nationally, his double-doubles led the nation and his rebounding ranked second.
 Looney's rebounds and double-doubles ranked second among all players in the Pac-12.
 He made 47.0 percent of his field goals, and 41.5 percent from three-point range.
 Looney was voted second-team All-Pac-12, and named to the Pac-12 All-Freshman Team.
 He was also named second-team all-district by the National Association of Basketball Coaches (NABC).